Atakanz/Atakanz/readme.md

 ## Front-End Developer

 <font color="lightblue">I have always select my specialties based on the points where my engineering abilities and interests converge.
 The master's degree program I chosed and the front-end development courses I took in my professional life are both indications of this thinking style trait.
-Due to the sensitive hearing requirement in Sound Signal Processing-Analysis and my aural talents, I decided to pursue a master's degree in Music Technology.
-On the scope of this program, the coding expertise I developed for projects involving audio analysis piqued my interest in other software-related fields such as front-end design as well.
+On the scope of Music Technology Master's program, the coding expertise I developed for projects involving audio analysis piqued my interest in other software-related fields such as front-end design.
 I'm currently improving my coding abilities at Patika & Akbank's React Native Development course.
 </font>

 ### Reach out to me